enthought/envisage/README.txt

-The EnvisageCore project, a part of the Enthought Tool Suite.
+The envisage project, a part of the Enthought Tool Suite.